Kindra K, Marketing CoordinatorMar 2, 2017 @ 6:26PM

 The Times Are Changing

 So where do you target these specific customers?
 At the grocery store?
 At the coffee shop?
 Maybe, but probably not.
 As you know, technology is becoming increasingly unavoidable.
 Just as with technological advancements, customer expectations are also rapidly changing.
 What does that mean exactly?
 In short, consumers are becoming vastly dependent on the internet to find service professionals to fill their needs.
 How does this relate to you and your business?
 Customers, especially younger generations of customers, have certain expectations.
 These demands are shifting small business’ focus to providing millennials with the experience they expect.
 Millennials are expecting convenience at the push of a button.
 Companies that have identified this trend have quickly pivoted to offer more convenient methods of customer interaction.
 This doesn't necessarily mean that you need to set your business to 24/7 on-demand status.
 It just means that you have to expand your capabilities to facilitate an easier, more hands-off, seamless experience in the places your customers expect to find you.
 Without adapting to this persona, you could face significant customer acquisition roadblocks.
-Not only will this hamper new business, it may also
+Not only will this hamper new business, it may also marr the loyalty with your existing customer base.

 The Technology Curve

 So how do you adapt your strategy to appeal to these younger millennials?
 The answer is to leverage technology and let it do the heavy lifting for you.
 The first thing we need to establish right off the bat is that the entire world is shifting from desktop computer-driven behavior to mobile.
 Everyone has a smartphone, everyone is on social media, and everyone is almost permanently glued to their devices 24/7.
 This is GREAT NEWS for businesses because it provides an amazing platform to reach the right customer, in the right place, at the right time.
 New technology tools are constantly being created and updated to expedite businesses workflow, shifting focus from day-to-day administrative operations, to the actual professional craft.
 Also, it is important to note that the old adage claiming that technology is for rocket scientists is simply no longer true.
-What will happen if you and your business
+What will happen if you and your business doesn’t adapt?
+Ignoring these new and innovative tools will prevent you from reaching these new and eager customers.
+These new technology tools aren’t meant to scare you off, they’re meant to be assets to help you and your business.
+Adapting will lead you ahead of the curve and in line with the masses of customers that want to use you.

 Online Booking Demand